lucpod/ticketless/lessons/05-api-with-dynamodb/README.md

 ```

-## 05.04 - Using DynamoDB in oru APIs
+## 05.04 - Using DynamoDB in our APIs

 Now we should have acquired the needed knowledge to update our Lambda functions and make use of DynamoDB to fetch the data.